Creator Tax Calculator (Creator Taxes)

 What are “creator taxes” in this calculator?

 “Creator taxes” here refers to an estimated total tax based on taxable income (income minus expenses) multiplied by your combined federal + state tax rates.
+Use this creator tax calculator (creator taxes) as a planning estimate, then compare multiple input scenarios before making budget or pricing decisions.

 Do I enter income before or after expenses?